How To Spot A Fake 1952 Topps Mickey Mantle Card

 I’ve seen several of these cards pop up on eBay and Facebook lately, so someone somewhere has been creating these.

 These are definitely fake and have been artificially aged.
-The paper is wrong and the coloring is off.
-I have never seen any Mantles this miscut that are showing the Jackie Robinson text on the back.
+The paper is wrong, and the coloring is off.
+I have never seen any Mantles this miscut that show the Jackie Robinson text on the back.
 These two cards were next to each other on the original sheet, so it is possible, but if you see one that looks like this, beware.

 Using Black Light and A Loupe

-If you have access to a black light and a loupe, and you are able to examine the Mantle in person, you should be able to get a quick idea as to the authenticity of the card.
+If you have access to a black light and a loupe and can examine the Mantle in person, you should be able to get a quick idea of the card’s authenticity.

 First, if we take a look at the Mantle under a 10X magnifying loupe, we should notice a few important things.
-Typically most fakes are printed in all half-tone ink.
+Typically, most fakes are printed entirely in halftone ink.

 On a real Mantle, the yellow ink behind the stars, the black ink for the borders of the stars, the black ink for Mickey Mantle’s name and signature, and the actual borders of the card were all printed in solid ink.

-Thus, if we look at a fake under magnification, these areas of the card would normally show up in a dot-matrix type of effect as opposed to the solid ink which would appear on the original card.
+Thus, if we look at a fake under magnification, these areas of the card would normally show up as a dot-matrix effect, as opposed to the solid ink on the original card.

-If you have a black light, go into a dark room and shine the black light on the Mantle.
+If you have a black light, go into a dark room and shine it on the Mantle.
 If it fluoresces, you likely have a fake on your hand.
 And you’ll be amazed at what you might be able to pick up with the black light.

 Here’s an example of a 1952 Mantle that was shown under black light to have been significantly restored.